-The Group recognises a loss allowance for ECL on investments in debt instruments that are measured at amortised cost as well as financial guarantee.
+The Group recognises a loss allowance for ECL on investments in debt instruments that are measured at amortised cost.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.